MohibWasay/aviv-search-test-app/SOLUTION.md

 This section contains additional questions your expected to answer before the debrief interview.

 - **What is missing with your implementation to go to production?**
+  Here are the following steps I will take before going to production...
   - Configuration of CI/CD pipelines workflows.
   - Improve Validations.
   - Writing E2E tests using Playwright or Cypress.
   - Integrating Kubernetes + Helms.
   - Functional and Integration Tests
   - API Serialization
   - Internationalization
   - Sentry Error Logging & Monitoring
   - Product Analytics (Mixpanel)

 - **How would you deploy your implementation?**
 There are multiple ways this application can be deployed.
 I would approach it in one of the ways.